The best times to visit Antarctica for ideal weather are

 Winter (June through August)

 The middle-year months have freezing weather with high temperatures that are still very cold.
-These months see moderate precipitation with about 2 days of precipitation per month.
-June – August is busy season for tourism in Antarctica, so lodging and other accommodations may cost slightly more.
+These months see the least precipitation with about 1 days of precipitation per month.
+June – August is the second busiest season for tourism in Antarctica, so lodging and other accommodations may cost slightly more.

 Spring (September through November)

 Spring daily highs range from 16.5°F (-8.6°C) and -12.3°F (-24.6°C), which will feel very chilly given the humidity and wind.
-It rains or snows a small amount: approximately 2 days per month.
-Tourism is the slowest during these months due to the weather, so hotels may be lower priced.
+It rains or snows a normal amount: approximately 1 days per month.
+Tourism is the slowest during these months due to the weather, so hotels may be affordably priced.

 Summer (December through February)

 Weather is far too cold this time of year in Antarctica to be enjoyable for warm weather travelers.
-The average high during this season is between 23.6°F (-4.7°C) and 9.8°F (-12.3°C).
-On average, it rains or snows a normal amount: consistently 2 times per month.
+The average high during this season is between 23.6°F (-4.7°C) and 7.4°F (-13.7°C).
+On average, it rains or snows a smalll amount: consistently 1 times per month.
 These times of year are the busiest with tourists.